Benefits of desexing your dog

 An overweight dog is the result of too much food and lack of exercise; it has nothing to do with being desexed.
 Most pets are desexed at an age when they are becoming an adult and therefore they don't exercise as much as they use to as a puppy.
 This is then interpreted as being due to the desexing because it was done at the same time.
 Invariably, it is just the energy requirements needed by your dog at this stage are changing.

 Myth: It's good for him/her to have one litter

 There is no medical or behavioural advantage for a dog to have a litter.
 It is stressful, expensive and provides no positive benefit to the mother dog.
 It is actually more beneficial if a dog does not even have a heat cycle as this reduces the chance of your dog developing mammary cancer to almost zero.

 Myth: The surgery is too painful

 It is also painful giving birth to several puppies and then feeding them several times a day for up to 6 weeks.
 Any surgical procedure will cause some discomfort around the surgical site and your dog should be kept quiet in the immediate post operative period.
 Pain management is an important part of the surgery and your vet will ensure that this is adequate.
 Most of the problems post operations are related to dog's feeling good very quickly and wanting to run around thus possibly disrupting the surgical site than being in pain.

-Myth: I want my children to see the miracle of birth
+Myth: My children need to see the miracle of birth

 It would be more beneficial to teach children the advantages of desexing their pet dog and promoting responsible pet ownership.
 In more than 80% of cases, the birthing process takes place in the middle of the night and a lot of human contact with new born puppies is strongly discouraged.
 Though most mother dogs have their puppies unassisted, a caesarean – if needed – will result in a bill of many hundreds of dollars.